 These two platforms share certain advantages and drawbacks, but each also offers some unique features.
 Before you decide to start with one of them or switch from the platform you’re currently using, you need to consider several aspects that will be thoroughly discussed in this article.

 Both platforms are widely used and offer self-hosted software for the creation of online stores.
 PrestaShop offers addons to supplement the functionalities of your online store.
-This is also possible in Magento, although they call these addons extensions.
+This is also possible in Adobe Commerce, although they call these addons extensions.

-Magento offers its software in a free version called Open Source and a paid version called Adobe Commerce Pro.
+Adobe Commerce offers its software in a free version called Magento Open Source and a paid version called Adobe Commerce.

-Both platforms come with the possibility to hire PrestaShop or Magento experts to create and develop the online store for you.
+Both platforms come with the possibility to hire PrestaShop or Adobe Commerce experts to create and develop the online store for you.
 This means getting your online store running much faster and without headaches, but the service isn’t free.

-Now that you have an overview of what PrestaShop and Magento do, continue reading for a detailed look at the advantages and disadvantages of each one, comparative tables and other criteria that will help you make the best decision for your business.
+Now that you have an overview of what PrestaShop and Adobe Commerce do, continue reading for a detailed look at the advantages and disadvantages of each one, comparative tables and other criteria that will help you make the best decision for your business.

 Choosing PrestaShop as a platform for your online store has some advantages: